hackclub/how-did-i-get-here/src/templates/static-text.md

 In 1994, as the Internet-is-a-thing-now whirlwind was just beginning to calm, the final major version of BGP, v4, was specified in RFC 1654.
 It was revised twice (in 1995 and 2006) and got some patches, but BGP v4 is still the protocol we use for choosing routes across the interconnected networks that make up the modern Internet.

-### **How Does This BGP Thing Work?**
+### How Does This BGP Thing Work?

 Routers at the borders between autonomous systems (“border gateways”) keep a list of every *BGP route* they know about, called a *routing table*.
 Each BGP route specifies the path of ASNs that could be followed to reach an autonomous system that controls a certain collection of IP addresses.

-These routes across the internet are formed by *peering relationships* between autonomous systems.
+These routes across the Internet are formed by *peering relationships* between autonomous systems.
 When the border gateways of two autonomous systems *peer*, they are typically agreeing to:

 1. Allow traffic to travel between the two routers, meaning BGP routes can go directly between the two ASNs.